This website uses cookies to ensure you get the best experience on our website. Learn more

 Add to this a plethora of hospitable lodges, exceptionally good roads and many superb areas for wildlife safaris, and the country becomes perfect for individual exploration – by light aircraft, guided expedition or self-drive.

-To focus on the highlights of a Namibia holiday is to take in the soaring red dunes of Sossusvlei, the rich colonial culture of the coastal towns coastal towns, and the wildlife in Etosha National Park: mountains, sea and safari in one iconic trip.
+To focus on the highlights of a Namibia holiday is to take in the soaring red dunes of Sossusvlei, the rich colonial culture of the coastal towns, and the wildlife in Etosha National Park: mountains, sea and safari in one iconic trip.

 But spread your wings further, and the options are even more tantalising.
 With a fifth of this huge country protected by national parks, and much more safeguarded in superb private reserves, there is no shortage of mountains to hike, of wildlife to seek out, of sheer space in which to safari.